altenwald/ream/docs/protocol.md

 ### PROJECTION SELECT

-It's retrieving the projection from the persistent storage based on the expression provided:
+It retrieves the projection from the persistent storage based on the expression provided:

 ```
 C: PROJECTION SELECT users 84